Mukhriddin19980901/cifar10/README.md

 > (environment_name) C:\cifar10>jupyter notebook

-# Coding
+# Step - 3 .
+Coding

-- Now you can see the code [here](https://github.com/Mukhriddin19980901/cifar10/blob/main/cifar10notebook.ipynb).The model was built on CNN.Here you can compare the flactuation of training accuracy and loss after every epoch.
+- Now you can see the code [here](https://github.com/Mukhriddin19980901/cifar10/blob/main/cifar10notebook.ipynb).The model was built on CNN.Here you can compare the flactuation of training accuracy and loss after every epoch.It took about 22 minutes and 30 seconds to train data in 20 epochs

 <img src="https://github.com/Mukhriddin19980901/cifar10/blob/main/pictures/cifa10.png" width="700" height="500" />

+- As far as validation concerned the numbers are  , validation accuracy is 79 %  and validation loss 64 %

+If you find it useful give a star to this repo and follow me on [Kaggle](https://www.kaggle.com/muhriddinmalik)